Ōgi logo Ōgi

 Promoted Lance

-A Promoted Lance () moves in exactly the same way as a Promoted Silver General.
+The movements of a Promoted Lance () are exactly the same as those of a Promoted Silver General.

 Pawn